marcopennekamp/micromodal/README.md

 ✔ Traps tab focus within the modal
 ✔ Focuses on the first focusable element within the modal
 ✔ Retains the focused element state after closing the modal
+✔ Adds a `micromodal-open` class to the body element when a modal is opened.

 &nbsp;